 Coast Guard searching for man who fell from Carnival ship

-MIAMI (AP) — The United States Coast Guard is searching for a 37-year-old man who apparently fell overboard from the cruise ship Carnival Victory.
+MIAMI (AP) — The U.S. Coast Guard is searching for a 37-year-old man who apparently fell overboard from the cruise ship Carnival Victory.

 The agency says it was notified Thursday that a Carnival cruise ship crewmember fell overboard about 30 miles (48 kilometers) northwest of Cuba.

-The Coast Guard sent an airplane crew and the Coast Guard Cutter Charles Sexton to search for the man.
+The Coast Guard sent an airplane crew and a Coast Guard cutter to search for the man.

 No additional details were immediately available.